 Net sales reflect our sales of merchandise, less discounts and estimated returns and include our in-store sales and e-commerce sales.
 In certain cases, we arrange and pay for freight to deliver products to customers and bill the customer for the estimated freight cost, which is also included in net sales.
-Revenue is recognized when both collection or reasonable assurance of collection of payment and final delivery of the product have occurred.
-For orders placed through our website and shipped to our customers, revenue is recognized at the time we estimate the customer receives the merchandise, which is typically within a few days of shipment.
+Revenue is recognized when we satisfy the performance obligations in contracts with our customers.
+Our performance obligations for our retail store sales, as well as for orders placed through our website and shipped to our customers, are satisfied at the point-of-sale, which is the point at which the customer obtains control of the inventory.